Polyhedral Clinching Auctions with a Single Sample: Introduction

-This study proposes an efficient mechanism that satisfies DSIC, IR, and BB for {\it budget-constrained auctions} in two-sided markets.
-This is the first study to address this problem under the single-sample assumption. {\it Without budget constraints}, this assumption was sufficient to design an efficient mechanism based on the first point above.
-In addition, following the second point, the best candidate for the efficient mechanism is the {\it Polyhedral Clinching Auction}, which is known to be the most generalized and efficient mechanism for budget-constrained auctions in one-sided markets.
-This mechanism was first proposed by \citet{GMP2015}, and enhances the celebrated clinching framework of \citet{A2004}.
-We show that these points are also valid under budget constraints.
+This study proposes an efficient mechanism for \textit{budget-constrained auctions} in two-sided markets, satisfying all of DSIC, IR, and BB.
+This is the first study to address this issue under the single-sample assumption.
+Building on the first point and excluding budget constraints, this assumption has proven sufficient to design an efficient mechanism.
+In addition, following the second point, the candidate for the efficient mechanism is the \textit{polyhedral clinching auction}, which~is known to be the most generalized and efficient mechanism for budget-constrained auctions in one-sided markets.
+This mechanism was first proposed by \citet{GMP2015}, enhancing the celebrated~clinching framework of \citet{A2004}.
+We show that the above two points are also valid~under budget constraints by extending the polyhedral clinching auction to an efficient single-sample~mechanism.